-We have audited the opening statement of financial position of Marquest Mining 2016-1 Super Flow-Through Limited Partnership as at January 6, 2016 and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying statement of financial position of the Partnership, as at July 12, 2017 and a summary of significant accounting policies and other explanatory information (together, the "financial statement").

-Management's Responsibility for the Financial Statements
+Management's responsibility for the financial statements

-Management is responsible for the preparation and fair presentation of this financial statement in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of this financial statement in accordance with those requirements of International Financial Reporting Standards relevant to preparing such a financial statement, and for such internal control as management determines is necessary to enable the preparation of a financial statement that is free from material misstatement, whether due to fraud or error.